 Want to learn more?
 Take a look at other recent local television interviews Dr. Leipzig has participated in below.

 Watch as Dr. Leipzig discusses LewisGale Hospital’s “Own the Bone” program which helps to better identify, evaluate, and treat patients who suffer from an osteoporosis or low bone density-related fragility fracture.
 View the interview here.

-Dr. Leipzig is a board-certified Virginia spine surgeon with over two decades of experience.
-He specializes in procedures including robotic spine surgery, microsurgical lumbar surgery, and disc arthroplasty.
-To learn more or to schedule an appointment, contact our office.
+Dr. Leipzig is a board-certified Virginia spine surgeon serving Roanoke and Salem communities with over two decades of experience.
+He treats spinal stenosis, specializing in procedures like minimally invasive lumbar laminoplasty, microsurgical lumbar surgery, robotic spine surgery, disc arthroplasty, and more.
+To learn more or schedule an appointment, please contact our office.